InfoSeeking/Simpson/README.md

 - <b>timeout</b> is the number of seconds a user has to complete the task
 - <b>user.name</b> and <b>user.password</b> can both be optionally specified with a "?", meaning it will be randomly generated
 - <b>user.identifier</b> is not stored internally, but is used to reference users for specifiying <b>connections</b>
+- <b>active</b> is true/false indicating whether or not the study will be accessible by users.
+This can be changed with the study:activate and study:deactivate commands
+- <b>description</b> is the study description.
+This appears on the instructions page below the scoring chart.
+This is a good spot to indicate when the study opens up for reference.

 To create the study using this configuration file, run the following command: